A Noisy Approach to Intrinsically Mixed-State Topological Order: Topological subsystem codes via Decoherence

 where $\theta_i^\alpha$ are constructed from finite, local products of Pauli operators acting near site $i$ and are mutually commuting: $[\theta_i^\alpha , \theta_j^\beta] = 0 \, \forall, \alpha,\beta$.
 The $\theta_i^\alpha$ are \emph{stabilizers} which generate the stabilizer group $\mS = \langle \{ \theta_i^\alpha \} \rangle$.
 The index $\alpha$ labels different families of stabilizers acting at site $i$.
 Since the Hamiltonian is positive semi-definite, the ground state manifold, also known as the \emph{code space} $\mathcal{H}_C$, is uniquely specified by the set of all states satisfying $\theta_i^\alpha \ket{\psi} = \ket{\psi}$ $\forall$ $i,\alpha$.

 We are interested in topological stabilizer models, whose ground states are topologically ordered.
-Recall that a TO $\mC$ is described by a braided unitary fusion category: a finite set of anyons $\{a , b, \dots \}$, their fusion rules, and their braiding statistics $\mathcal{B}_\theta(a,b)\equiv\theta_{ab}$.
-It is generally believed that local gapped Hamiltonians in 2D can at most support unitary modular fusion categories, with the extra condition that the only excitation that braids trivially with itself and all other anyons is the vacuum superselection sector.
-Here, we will use the term ``anyon theory" to refer generally to braided fusion categories i.e., without the modularity constraint and specify when the anyon theory is modular.
+Recall that a TO $\mC$ is described by a braided unitary fusion category: a finite set of anyons $\{a , b, \dots \}$, their fusion rules $a \times b = \sum_c N_{ab}^c c$ (with $N_{ab}^c \in \mathbb{Z}_+$), and their braiding statistics $\mathcal{B}_\theta(a,b)\equiv\theta_{ab}$.
+It is generally believed that local gapped Hamiltonians in 2D can at most support topological order described by unitary \emph{modular} fusion categories, with the modularity constraint being that the only excitation that braids trivially with itself and all other anyons is the vacuum superselection sector (equivalently, the $S$-matrix is unitary).
+Here, we will use the term ``anyon theory" to refer generally to unitary braided fusion categories i.e., without the modularity constraint and specify when the anyon theory is modular~\footnote{Although the condition of modularity may seem like a technical constraint, it is expected on physical grounds that TO described by a non-modular anyon theory cannot arise in the ground state of a local 2D Hamiltonian.
+Remarkably, non-modular anyon theories can arise on the \textit{surfaces} of 3D topological orders, as we will review in Section~\ref{sec:higherform}.}.